OpenPegasus/OpenPegasusDocker/README.md

 make run-server-image	    Run OpenPegasus WBEM server docker image"
 ```

-### Build the OpenPegasus WBEM Server Image
+### Build the OpenPegasus WBEM Server Docker Image

 Using the build image the server run image can now be built.

-Building the OpenPegasus WBEM Server image involves the following steps run within
+Building the OpenPegasus WBEM Server Docker image involves the following steps
-the build container:
+run within the build container:
 1. Retrieving the OpenPegasus source code from github OpenPegasus repository
-2. Building OpenPegasus from this source code.
+2. Compiling and linking OpenPegasus and its utilities from this source code.
    a.
 Since the build process for OpenPegasus involves setting a number of
       environment variables that control the build, A set of these variables
       is defined in the file `pegasus_build_vars.env` which is attached to the